starkinfra/sdk-python/README.md

 print(webhook)
 ```

-### Query webhooks
+### Query Webhooks

-To search for registered webhooks, run:
+You can query multiple Webhooks according to filters.

 ```python
 import starkinfra